Exhibits at Pacific Science Center

 Discover the power that smell has to transport us back in time.
 This is the fourth and final installment of exhibits funded by the Paul G. Allen Family Foundation.

-A new experience mash-up, coming to Pacific Science Center in late fall 2017.
-As part of this experience, the Science Center is focused on bringing technology innovators face-to-face with an audience interested in the process of creativity and innovation.
+A new set of evolving experiences that focus on bringing technology innovators face-to-face with an audience interested in the process of creativity and innovation.
+Look for the White Rabbit during your next visit!

 Test your reaction time.
 See how much energy you produce on the Calorie Bicycles.
 Play games in the Nutrition Cafe and other interactive exhibits.
 Body Works is all about you.